-The Department of General Business offers a degree program for students who are interested in a broad-based business degree.
-An integral part of the Nelson Rusche College of Business, the Department of General Business offers an excellent variety of majors, minors and courses.
-The unique blend of diverse courses is taught by an extremely talented and qualified faculty.
+The Department of Business Communication and Legal Studies offers two degree programs; a major in general business and another major in business communication and corporate education.
+The general business major is for students who are interested in a broad-based business degree that involves choices of classes offered in the College of Business.
+The business communication and corporate education major is designed to prepare individuals to fill the business-related communications and employee development roles in traditional and virtual business environments.
+An integral part of the Nelson Rusche College of Business, the Department of Business Communication and Legal Studies offers an excellent variety of majors, emphasis areas, minors, and courses.
+The unique blend of diverse courses is taught by an extremely qualified, talented and experienced faculty.

-All undergraduate and graduate programs in the College of Business are fully accredited by the AACSB-the International Association for Management Education.
-Students completing a major in the Department of General Business must qualify for a Bachelor of Business Administration (B.B.A.) degree.
-The department offers a selection of one major with optional areas of emphasis, four minors, and an opportunity to earn business teacher certification.
+All undergraduate and graduate programs in the College of Business are fully accredited by The Association to Advance Collegiate Schools of Business (AACSB) which represents the highest standard of achievement for business schools worldwide.
+Less than 5% of the world's 13,000 business programs have earned AACSB Accreditation.
+Students completing a major in the Department of Business Communication and Legal Studies must qualify for a Bachelor of Business Administration (B.B.A.) degree.
+The department offers a selection of two majors with optional areas of emphasis, four minors, and an opportunity to earn business teacher certification.

 The general business major with an emphasis in teacher certification prepares the student for teaching school business subjects or technology applications.